smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Storm Avoidance
 ---------------

-To reduce number of induced collisions during broadcasts, a.k.a. "reply storm" (NB: avoiding "reply storms" is important even when CSMA/CA is present, because CSMA/CA provides only probabilistic success), SAMP supports two mechanisms: explicit time-based collision avoidance, and random-delay-based storm avoidance.
+To reduce number of induced collisions during broadcasts, a.k.a. "request storm" and "reply storm" (NB: avoiding "storms" is important even when CSMA/CA is present, because CSMA/CA provides only probabilistic success), SAMP supports two mechanisms: explicit time-based collision avoidance, and random-delay-based storm avoidance.

 Explicit Time-Based Storm Avoidance and Collision Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SAMP explicit time-based collision avoidance works as follows:

-* when performing a 'network flood' (using Samp-From-Santa-Data-Packet), Root MAY specify explicit time delays for each node.
+* to avoid "request storm": when performing a 'network flood' (using Samp-From-Santa-Data-Packet), Root MAY specify explicit time delays for each node.
-* Root MAY specify FORWARD-TO-SANTA-DELAY-\* parameters; whenever a Samp-To-Santa-Data-Or-Error-Packet (these are essentially sent as "anybody who can hear this, forward it to Root"), is received by Retransmitting Node, each of receiving Retransmitting Nodes waits according to FORWARD-TO-SANTA-DELAY before retransmitting.
+* to avoid "reply storm": Root MAY specify FORWARD-TO-SANTA-DELAY-\* parameters; whenever a Samp-To-Santa-Data-Or-Error-Packet (these are essentially sent as "anybody who can hear this, forward it to Root"), is received by Retransmitting Node, each of receiving Retransmitting Nodes waits according to FORWARD-TO-SANTA-DELAY before retransmitting.
-* In addition, each SAMP packet, MAY have a 'Collision-Domain' restrictions (i.e. "from t0-from-now to t1-from-now, don't transmit on Collision-Domain #CD); these restrictions specify . **Retransmission nodes SHOULD monitor Collision-Domain headers and work accordingly, even if the packet is not addressed to this Retransmission Node**.
+* In addition (to avoid "storms" in general), each SAMP packet, MAY have a 'Collision-Domain' restrictions (i.e. "from t0-from-now to t1-from-now, don't transmit on Collision-Domain #CD); these restrictions specify . **Retransmitting Devices SHOULD monitor Collision-Domain headers in promiscuous mode and work accordingly, even if the packet is not addressed to this Retransmitting Device**.

 Random-delay-based Storm Avoidance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^